mitotic/slidoc/README.md

 Answer: B

-Concepts: questions, interactive; questions, multiple choice
+Concepts: questions, interactive; questions, multiple-choice

 Notes: This illustrates the interactive format of a multiple choice question.